Jango73/network-checker/README.md

 ## What’s This About?
 (For Everyone)

-The **Network Checker** is a slick desktop app that keeps tabs on your computer’s network connections.
-It’s like having a personal security guard who checks who your machine is chatting with online—whether it’s websites, services, or servers—and flags anything shady.
+The **Network Checker** is a slick desktop app that keeps on eye on your computer’s network connections.
+It’s like having a personal security guard who checks what your machine is connecting to.
 Perfect for anyone who wants to stay secure without diving deep into tech jargon.

 ### What It Does:
 - **Scans Active Connections**: Lists all IP addresses your computer is connected to.